azot-dev/cortex/README.md

 # XCore

-The package is not ready to use yet, some things are still missing, like a correct documentation.
-PR welcome :)
+Some things are still missing, like a correct documentation, don't hesitate to create issues if you have any problem PR welcome :)
 ## Purpose